-- 1. The record work should have 50 sheets (1/6th of 20"×30") and they should cover the total syllabus proportionately.
+- 1. The record work should have 50 sheets $(1/6^{th} \text{ of } 20^{"} \times 30^{"})$ and they should cover the total syllabus proportionately.
 The teacher should give fresh exercise every time so that the students may not undertake tracing of old exercise.
 The work must be done in the class room and signed on the same date.
 This would discourage completing the whole work at the nick of the examination. - 2.
 Viva-Voce Examination be held to judge the real knowledge of the students and to examine the authenticity of the record work.
 The marking on record work and its Viva-Voce be based on the original work of the candidate and not merely producing the record work get done by any other agency.
 Marks be deducted for the part of the syllabus not covered. - 3.
 On an average about 20 students be examined in one day.
 In M.A.
 Previous as far as possible in one practical exercise be set to judge the practical skill. - 4.
 The External Examiners, be provided syllabus and detailed instructions at the time of obtaining his consent.
 For M.A./M.Sc.
 Final a minimum of two days be fixed to conduct the examination.

-Note: A copy of the instructions be sent to the examiners for their information.
+Note : A copy of the instructions be sent to the examiners for their information.

 M.A. / M.Sc.
-(Prev.)-2020 Paper - I Evolution of Geographical Thought
+(Prev.)-2021 Paper - I Evolution of Geographical Thought

+Note : The question paper will contain three sections as under -

-Section-A: One compulsory question with 10 parts, having 2 parts from each unit, short than one question from each unit, descriptive type, answer in about 500 words, 2
+- Section-A: One compulsory question with 10 parts, having 2 parts from each unit, short answer in 20 words for each part.
+Total marks : 10 - Section-B: 10 questions, 2 questions from each unit, 5 questions to be attempted, taking one from each unit, answer approximately in 250 words.
+Total marks : 50 - Section-C: 04 questions (question may have sub division) covering all units but not more than one question from each unit, descriptive type, answer in about 500 words, 2 questions to be attempted.
+Total marks : 40

-Section-B: 10 questions, 2 questions from each unit, 5 questions to be attempted, taking one

-Section-C: 04 questions (question may have sub division) covering all units but not more